mantidproject/mantid/Code/Mantid/docs/source/algorithms/GenerateGroupingPowder-v1.rst

     Found file powder.par
     The grouped workspace has  14  histograms

-If one would use LoadGroupingFile on powder.xml one would get a workspace that looks like
+If one would use LoadDetectorsGroupingFile on powder.xml one would get a workspace that looks like

 .. figure:: /images/GenerateGroupingPowder.png
    :alt: GenerateGroupingPowder.png